With Manuscript Tracks Showing the Course of An American Whaler in the Pacific.

-The chart is noteworthy for the large insets maps of San Francisco, San Diego, Hawaii, Honolulu and Karakakoa Bay in Hawaii.
+The chart is noteworthy for the large inset maps of San Francisco, San Diego, Hawaii, Honolulu and Karakakooa Bay in Hawaii.

 Issued with revisions up to 1836, Norie's chart is the most comprehensive map of the Pacific available to commercial mariners.

 First issued in 1825, Norie's chart was periodically reissued with improvements for the next 25 years.

 The present charts include the pencil tracks of an American whaler as it cruised the Pacific.
 There are two distinct voyages, one of which was a circumnavigation of the globe.
 The other voyage is a clear whaling track, stopping in Hawaii and proceeding to the north Pacific off Kamchatka, before returning south.
 The author of the manuscript has also noted rocks and shoals that are not noted on the printed map.

 John William Norie (1772 – 1843) was a publisher of nautical books held in high regard by his contemporaries.
 He also specialized in nautical charts and was a mathematician.
 Norie was born in Wapping, London, the eldest of eight children.

 Norie had an apptitude for navigation and chart making.
 His first work was published in 1796, The Description and Use of Hadley's Quadrant, by William Heather, a chart and instrument seller.
 Heather then took Norie on as a chart maker and allowed him to run a nautical academy out of Heather's premises on Leadenhall Street.
 He continued to work for Heather, working out of his shop.